-Do you struggle to take amazing forest photos with your iPhone?
+Do you struggle to take beautiful forest photos with your iPhone?
 Forest photography may seem difficult, but it doesn’t have to be.
-In this article, you’ll discover 8 tips for amazing forest photographs–and you’ll come away with the ability to take jaw-dropping images of forests.
+In this article, you’ll discover 7 tips for shooting amazing forest photographs–and you’ll come away with the ability to take jaw-dropping images of forests.

 1. Photograph Wider Scenes For Beautiful Forest Landscapes

 Do you want to take incredible forest photos?

 You may be struggling with your forest photography.
 After all, forests can be vast and daunting.

 The key, however, is to emphasize that vastness.